huntermaxfield/huntermaxfield.github.io/_posts/2020-12-01-christmas-posts-2020.md

 title: "My Thoughts on Christ"
 ---

+**December 13th, 2020**

+Christ listened.
+He still does.
+He has a track record of following a socratic like way of teaching, posing questions and then waiting for answers.
+He isn't the bang at the pulpit type, nor the teacher who only likes to hear himself talk.
+In a world where everyone wants to be heard, there is no one left to listen.
+He's there though, waiting for us to realize He's the type that gives no limits to your speaking time, responding with concise advice only.
+He's the perfect therapist, the patient friend, the wise grandfather.
+The Light of Christ guides our intuition for how we *ought* to be, also giving us the blueprint for how Christ is.

+While at the beginning, we may dominate the conversation, eventually our heart begins to yearn for what He has to say.
+Listen, act, and come back ready for the next assignment.
+In this iterative process, we will find that His advice isn't arbitrary.
+He is prudent, knowing exactly what we need in order to take the next step toward His type of life, even that eternal.

 **December 12th, 2020**

 We are amazed at those who push their bodies beyond perceived physical limitations.
 I think of Pete Kostelnick who ran